 Educated at Harvard, Trinity College Dublin, and the London School of Economics, where he was also a Visiting Professor.
 His PhD in was in the application of risk/reward methodologies involving chaotic systems.
 Michael’s early scientific research in aerospace (rocket science) and computer graphics led to him starting Swiss companies in seismology, cartography, and energy information.
 Michael spent seven years as a senior partner and board member of accountancy firm, BDO Binder Hamlyn directing global consulting projects.
 In the 1990’s Michael served as a Director of Europe’s largest R&D organisation, the Ministry of Defence’s Defence Evaluation & Research Agency (DERA), leading to two privatisations.
 During a spell in merchant banking with Deutsche Morgan Grenfell, he co-founded Z/Yen, the City of London’s leading commercial think-tank.
 Career highlights include:

-- creating Z/Yen’s Long Finance, Global Financial Centres Index, London Accord, Global Intellectual Property Index, Farsight Award and other initiatives;
+- creating Z/Yen’s Long Finance, Global Financial Centres Index, Global Green Finance Index, London Accord, Global Intellectual Property Index, Farsight Award and other initiatives;

 - developing a £100 million business within the UK Ministry of Defence operating as a senior civil servant (grade 3, military 2-star equivalent) commercialising defence technology;

 - growing an accountancy consultancy, BDO Consulting, profitably to 100 people with global privatisation, finance, technology, government, services, and NGO clients;

 - conceiving and producing the first complete digital map of the world in 1983, Mundocart, the as well as the $20 million Geodat consortium cartography project (a 1980’s Google Earth);

 - investment successes, e.g. charitable foundations, building Sirius Minerals plc to £450M+ valuation, floating US$160M medical imagery firm, several large UK privatisations.